 We thank Tijana Radivojević, Jorge Pérez Heredia and Felix Müller for their valuable contributions at the early stage of the study.

-acknowledge the financial support by the We Ministerio de Ciencia y Innovación (MICINN, AEI) of the Spanish Government through BCAM Severo Ochoa accreditation CEX2021-001142-S (LN, EA) and projects PID2019-104927GB-C22, PID2019-104927GB-C21, MCIN/AEI/10.13039/501100011033, ERDF ("A way of making Europe") (all).
-This work was supported by the BERC 2022-2025 Program (LN, EA), by Convenio IKUR 21-HPC-IA, by ELKARTEK Programme, grants KK-2022/00006 (EA), KK-2021/00022 (EA, LN) and KK-2021/00064 (EA) - all funded by the Basque Government, and by La Caixa - INPhINIT 2020 Fellowship, grant LCF/BQ/DI20/11780022 (LN), funded by the Fundación "la Caixa".
+We thank Hristo Inouzhe and María Xosé Rodríguez-Álvarez for providing access to the data and for their contributions to the implementation of the SIR model in HaiCS.
+We thank Martín Parga-Pazos for the discussions about the different approaches for the Effective Sample Size estimation.
+We acknowledge the financial support by the Ministerio de Ciencia e Innovación, Agencia Estatal de Investigación (MICINN, AEI) of the Spanish Government through BCAM Severo Ochoa accreditation CEX2021-001142-S (LN, EA) and grants PID2019-104927GB-C22, PID2019-104927GB-C21, MCIN/AEI/10.13039/501100011033, ERDF ("A way of making Europe") (JMSS).
+This work was supported by the BERC 2022-2025 Program (LN, EA), Convenio IKUR 21-HPC-IA (EA) and grants KK-2022/00006 (EA), KK-2021/00022 (EA, LN) and KK-2021/00064 (EA), and by La Caixa - IN-PhINIT 2020 Fellowship, grant LCF/BQ/DI20/11780022 (LN), funded by the Fundación 'la Caixa'.
 This work has been possible thanks to the support of the computing infrastructure of the i2BASQUE academic network, Barcelona Supercomputing Center (RES), DIPC Computer Center, BCAM in-house cluster Hipatia and the technical and human support provided by IZO-SGI SGIker of UPV/EHU.